Burgundy & Provence

 Known as one of the world's most passionate and lively cities, Paris is a delight for all your senses.
 Your included city tour includes must-see sights such as Notre Dame Cathedral; the unique Louvre Museum, with its glass pyramid as a contrast to its ancient architecture; the commemorative Arc de Triomphe and the Eiffel Tower.
 In your free time, stroll down the Champs-Élysées with its lavish caf??s, or perhaps visit the Montmartre, with its gleaming white Sacré Coeur Basilica and bevy of artists on Place du Tertre.
 Paris is also well-known for its colorful nightlife that includes some of the world's most famous cabaret shows.
 All of this awaits your discovery!
 Overnight Paris.
 (B)

 This morning, board the TGV train to Dijon and from there, drive to Beaune, the unofficial capital of the Côte d'Or area.
 Beaune owes its wealth to the production, aging and selling of fine wines.
 Although life here centers around wine, Beaune offers much more.
 Join the included guided excursion to the Hotel-Dieu charity hospital, which was built in 1443 and paid for by the chancellor of Burgundy after the Hundred Years' War left many of the town's population destitute.
 Today it houses Van der Weyden's painting of "The Last Judgment" and is one of France's architectural highlights.
-Alternatively, enjoy a tasting of Burgundy wines before continuing south to Chalon-sur-Saône, where we board the river cruise vessel.
-Before dinner, meet the crew at a welcome reception as the ship departs for Tournus.
+This afternoon, we continue south to St. Jean, where we board the river cruise vessel and enjoy a brief evening cruise to Seurre.
 Overnight vessel.
 (B, D)

 Day 6 - Lyon